nlp-tlp/puggle/README.md

     pip install poetry
     poetry install

-It is also available on PyPI, so rather than cloning this repo, you can install it via pip:
+It is also available on PyPI ([link](https://pypi.org/project/puggle/)), so rather than cloning this repo, you can install it via pip:

     pip install puggle